Topological regularity of Busemann spaces of nonpositive curvature: Problems

 \section{Problems}

 We conclude this paper by raising some remaining problems.
 Most of them are related to the geometric structure of GNPC spaces, which we intentionally did not explore in depth here.
+See also Remark \ref{rem:prob} for the latest information.

 The first is the generalization of upper curvature bounds mentioned in Section \ref{sec:gen}.
 By modifying the BNPC condition in terms of comparison angles, one can define \textit{Busemann spaces} with curvature $\le\kappa$ for arbitrary $\kappa\in\mathbb R$ (see Remark \ref{rem:curv}).